story-ai/story-ai.github.io/faq.md

 **How do I learn using Century?**

-You will be given login details once you have subscribed to Story.&nbsp; When you login, you will be presented with your recommended learner path which will be based on the courses you have selected.
+You will be given login details once you have subscribed to Story.
+When you login, you will be presented with your recommended learner path which will be based on the courses you have selected.
 CENTURY is totally adaptable, so can be used in whatever way you find the most beneficial.
 You can find more details about how to use CENTURY by watching the ‘how to’ videos on the platform.

 **How do I save my work?**